abhijeet2096/TL-WN722N-V2/Readme.md

  I was not able to inject packets.
 If you want to help please ping me on Email.

 ## About
 The Drivers are for TP-LINK TL-WN722N Version 2 .
-The drivers are ported to kernel 4.10 from source from [TP-LINK-WEBSITE](http://www.tp-link.com/us/download/TL-WN722N.html) which was intially made for kernel 4.3 .
+The drivers are ported to kernel 4.10 && Kernel 4.13 from source from [TP-LINK-WEBSITE](http://www.tp-link.com/us/download/TL-WN722N.html) which was intially made for kernel 4.3 .

 ## Contributors